BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## How to Run BCM

-If you can run modern Ubuntu, you can run BCM.
-BCM runs on bare-metal Ubuntu 18.04 or can operate inside a hardware-based VM.
-Please remember that BCM is for testing purposes only and is under heavy development.
-REPEAT!!!!
-BCM SHOULD BE CONSIDERED FOR TESTING PURPOSES ONLY!

-You can run BCM in several ways:

-* In a QEMU/KVM-based VM (see ./docs/installation/multipass.md)
-* On bare-metal (see ./docs/baremetal.md) running Ubuntu 18.04.
-* On someone elses computer (discouraged, but if you must) (see ./docs/installation/inthecloud_aws.md)
+If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
+You can run BCM in a hardware-based VM (see ./docs/installation/multipass.md), directly on bare-metal (see ./docs/baremetal.md), or on someone elses computer (discouraged, but if you must) (see ./docs/installation/inthecloud_aws.md for an example).
+Bitcoin Cache Machine is deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you deploy BCM to any LXD endpoint!
+LXD widely available on various linux platforms.
+BCM has been developed and primarily tested using Ubuntu 18.04.

+`REPEAT!!!!
+BCM SHOULD BE CONSIDERED FOR TESTING PURPOSES ONLY!`

+BCM is designed to be composable.
+For the most part, you can pick and choose your various infrastructure components to run for your required use case.
+This makes Bitcoin Cache Machine a great choice when developing a new bitcoin-related business idea!

 BCM is meant for home and small office use which aligns with the spirit of decentralization.
-BCM is meant to provide a performant and secure software-defined network for LAN segments (Layer 3 broadcast domains).

 ## BCM Components

 Bitcoin Cache Machine is where your bitcoin-related workloads reside.
-BCM instances are meant to be horizontally scalable by adding commodity hardware.
+BCM instances are meant to be horizontally scalable by adding commodity hardware by using LXD clustering and VXLAN.

 Each BCM is composed of the following:

 * `cachestack` - a set of LXD components (networks, storage pool, profiles, etc.) and LXD containers that provide caching and underlay network services for Bitcoin Cache Machine components.
 You can install `cachestack` in standalone mode to provide network and caching services to your LAN components.
 If there is no CacheStack on your LAN segment, Bitcoin Cache Machine installs a local copy and uses it internally.
-Cache Stack serves LXD images to your local network (when in standalone mode), hosts one or more Docker Registries configured as a pull-through cache, provides HTTP/HTTPS proxy services.
+Cache Stack serves LXD images to your local network (when in standalone mode), hosts one or more Docker Registries configured as a pull-through cache, and provides HTTP/HTTPS proxy services.
 Other services such as a Bitcoin archival node can be deployed to `cachestack`.
 This can be useful during development; you can have an archival node serve blocks to more trusted full nodes.
 More information about the Cache Stack and its components can be found in ./docs/architecture/cache_stack.md.
+Future versions of cachestack will include DHCP with hostname autoregistration and a DNS cache configured to use TOR.

-* `manager1` [required] -- There are manager LXD hosts to facilitate the Docker Swarm manager role for the rest of the swarm.
-The docker daemon on each manager host is configured to use `cachestack:5000` as the Docker registry mirror.
+* `manager1` [required], `manager2` [optional], `manager3` [optional] -- There are manager LXD hosts to to facilitate the Docker Swarm manager role for the rest of the swarm.
+The docker daemon on each manager host is configured to use `cachestack` as the Docker registry mirror.
 A Kafka messaging stack is deployed to each manager node for distributed messaging and is the system-of-record for user data.
-Manager LXC containers are planned to be deployable to independent x86_x64 hardware for high-availability.
+Manager LXC containers MAY be deployed to independent x86_x64 hardware for local high-availability using LXD clustering.
+(PLANNED) `manager1` is deployed with an administrative web interface exposed over a TOR hidden service.
+Administrative interfaces (e.g., wallet for lnd, Grafana dashboards, etc.) are exposed behind this TOR site.

-* `bitcoin` [required] -- the `bitcoin` lxd host is built for bitcoin-related services: A Bitcoin Core version 16.1 running as a fully validating node provides the root of trust for global consensus operations [required].
-One or more Lightning Daemons (currently c-lightning and lnd) can be deployed to the bitcoin host as well.
-The docker daemon on each app host is configured to obtain images from a docker registry mirror running on the proxyhost (since proxyhost serves a local registry cache).
+* `bitcoin` [required] -- the `bitcoin` lxd host is built for bitcoin-related services: A Bitcoin Core version 16.1 running as a fully-validating node provides the root of trust for global consensus operations [required].
+One or more Lightning daemons may be deployed to the `bitcoin` lxd host as well.
+Users may choose which additional components should be deployed depending the expected use case, e.g., fully-validating node in pruned mode with c-lightning and BTCPay for a point-of-sale application).
+In all cases, daemon P2P services are configured to use TOR.
+Individual RPC interfaces may be exposed to distinct TOR onion sites.
+Like manager LXD containers, `bitcoin` uses `cachestack` to pull docker images.

+* [NOT IMPLEMENTED] `elastic` -- you can deploy an elastic database and associated dashboards (grafana, kinbana).
+Other databases (e.g., graph database for lightning) will be made available as BCM is developed.
+All databases are fed with data from the Kafka messaging stack on the manager hosts.

-* `app-hosts` -- special hosts designed for application-specific use cases.
+* `app-hosts` -- hosts designed for user-specific code.
 Examples include hosting an Elastic database for visualizing data originating from a Kafka topic, stream processing to/from Kafka topics, or application-level event-based workflows.
 Developers choosing BCM as an operating platform create custom code and organize it here.

-Each the LXD host types is based on a LXD host template called [bcm_host_template](https://github.com/farscapian/bcm_host_template) which is shared by Bitcoin Cache Machine and the independently deployable Cache Stack.
+As mentioned, `cachestack` can be deployed in standalone mode, which is recommended when doing development on Bitcoin Cache Machine.
+In these cases, `cachestack` requires access to the underlay network to provide caching services clients on your LAN.

 ## Project Status